Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Discussion

 In section 2 of this paper, we derive a target-oriented LSRTM algorithm based on double-focusing that can significantly reduce the dimensions of the problem, which also reduces the computational costs of the LSRTM algorithm.
 We also integrate the Marchenko double-focusing algorithm with our target-oriented LSRTM algorithm to reduce the artifacts caused by internal multiple reflections.

 To demonstrate the advantages of our proposed algorithm, we applied it to a dataset acquired by Equinor in the Norwegian Sea in 1994.
 We chose two different target zones.
-Figures~\ref{fig:vel1} and ~\ref{fig:vel2} show our targets of interest embedded in the entire domain of the region.
+Figures~\ref{fig:5} and ~\ref{fig:10} show our targets of interest embedded in the entire domain of the region.
 This spatial dimension reduction is to validate the first advantage we mentioned above.
-Figures 4a, 5a, 9a, and 10a show the double-focused data with a recording duration of $0.5s$, whereas the recording time of the original data is $8s$.
+Figures \ref{fig:6}(a), \ref{fig:7}(a), \ref{fig:11}(a), and \ref{fig:12}(a) show the double-focused data with a recording duration of $0.5$ s, whereas the recording time of the original data is $8$ s.\\

 To move forward with our investigation, we showed the imaging results with double-focusing for both targets.
-Figure~\ref{fig:Mar_conv_comp1} compares the imaging results of the conventional and Marchenko double-focusing target-oriented LSRTM.
-The first panel (fig. 6a) shows the LSRTM result of our proposed algorithm with Marchenko double-focused data, and the second panel (fig. 6b) shows the LSRTM results with conventional double-focused data.
-Comparing these two panels reveals that using Marchenko wavefields leads to better visualization of true events and fewer artifacts due to internal multiples delineated by the lines and arrows in those panels.
-Moreover, Figure~\ref{fig:Mar_image1} shows the resolution and quality improvement of target-oriented LSRTM compared to target-oriented RTM with Marchenko double-focusing.
+Figure~\ref{fig:8} compares the conventional and Marchenko double-focusing target-oriented LSRTM imaging results.
+The first panel (fig. \ref{fig:8}(a)) shows the LSRTM result of our proposed algorithm with Marchenko double-focused data, and the second panel (fig. \ref{fig:8}(b)) shows the LSRTM results with conventional double-focused data.
+Comparing these two panels reveals that using Marchenko double-focused wavefields leads to better visualization of true events and fewer artifacts due to internal multiples, delineated by the lines and arrows in those panels.
+Moreover, Figure~\ref{fig:9} shows the resolution and quality improvement of target-oriented LSRTM compared to target-oriented RTM with Marchenko double-focusing.\\

-The same discussion stands for the second target.
-Figure~\ref{fig:Mar_conv_comp2} shows a comparison between conventional and Marchenko double-focusing target-oriented LSRTM images where the internal multiple suppression is visible and indicated by arrows and an ellipse, and Figure~\ref{fig:Mar_image2} shows the RTM and LSRTM images of Marchenko double-focusing target-oriented LSRTM.
+The same discussion holds for the second target.
+Figure~\ref{fig:13} shows a comparison between conventional and Marchenko double-focusing target-oriented LSRTM images where the internal multiple suppression is visible and indicated by arrows and an ellipse, and Figure~\ref{fig:14} shows the RTM and LSRTM images of Marchenko double-focusing.
 The quality and resolution of the image are increased noticeably.
-The internal multiple suppression results of this paper are in agreement with the findings of \cite{EricDavy} and \cite{Ypma}.
+We use the internal multiple elimination results of \cite{EricDavy} and \cite{Ypma} as benchmarks for our results.

+In both target areas, the double-focused gathers experience multiple flawed preprocessing stages that cannot be adequately explained by the forward modeling or the Marchenko approach.
+The non-physical artifacts within the data primarily arise from incomplete surface multiple removal and the impact of 3D effects in 2D datasets.
+These spurious elements in the data have led to a substantial residual.